Ynn/selfstar/for-beginners/download.md

 <section id = "java"  markdown="1">
 ## Configure your Java Environment

-Regardless of your operating system, you will need to install a [Java virtual machine (JVM)](http://en.wikipedia.org/wiki/Java_virtual_machine).
+Regardless of your operating system, you need to install a [Java virtual machine (JVM)](http://en.wikipedia.org/wiki/Java_virtual_machine).
 Most available JVMs are supported but:

 {warning}
-iCASA requires a Java 6 and does not support Java 7.
+Java 6 is required - Java 7 is not supported.
 {/warning}

 This is why, we advise you to download and install a [JDK 6 from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 [OpenJDK](http://openjdk.java.net/) is also supported.